To my boys:

 Both of you boys love numbers, letters, shapes and colors.
 You are into similar videos, movies and music.
 A perfect stranger can tell you guys are brothers just with a glance.
 It is your differences, boys, that strike me with the most force.

 You guys and your mom have made this time of year feel pretty great again.
-Silas, watching you so carefully explore the Christmas tree is fascinating and so sweet.
-Declan, I sometimes think that you don’t want us to see your curiosity with the tree but I know it’s there.
+S, watching you so carefully explore the Christmas tree is fascinating and so sweet.
+D, I sometimes think that you don’t want us to see your curiosity with the tree but I know it’s there.

 That last line…that really got me.
-Seeing moments like that from you Declan (and they’re happening increasingly often) make all our OT and speech appointments worth it.
-Seeing you have genuine curiosity about the tree and lights ease some of those “what ifs” and “I don’t knows” for me.
+Seeing moments like that from you, little boy (and they’re happening increasingly often) make all our OT and speech appointments worth it.
+Seeing you have genuine curiosity about the tree and lights eases some of those “what ifs” and “I don’t knows” for me.
 They don’t go away completely because we simply don’t know what the future holds, but it validates everything for me and tells me we’re on the right track.

 Boys, thank you for simultaneously being the biggest source of grey hairs and fountain of youth in my life!
 I love you guys, so big much.